brainswax/thegoatchick/docs/genetics.md

 # Goat Pattern Genetics

 1. The base pattern is dictated by the agouti locus
+   - Controls the distribution of black-based (or dark) and tan-based (or light) areas
-1. Each animal inherits one, and only one, base pattern from each parent
+1. Each animal inherits one, and only one, base pattern from each parent (making a pair of genes)
 1. Black is recessive
    - Both parents must carry black to produce a black kid
    - If the animal carries only one black pattern, then only the other pattern will be expressed
-1. Gold can range from white, cream, gold, tan to red
-1. Light colors are dominant over dark colors (i.e. dark is recessive)
+1. Light areas are dominant over dark areas
-   - If the animal carries gold, then only gold will be expressed
-   - Combo patterns will only show dark where both inheritted patterns are dark
+   - Patterns will only show dark where both inheritted patterns are dark
+   - If the animal carries the gold pattern, then only gold will be expressed
+1. The light color can range from white, cream, gold, tan to red (i.e. a gold pattern goat could be colored white)
 1. Mutations can, although very rarely, cause patterns that neither parent carry

 ## Base Patterns

 The pattern is determined by the Agouti locus referred to by the 'A' symbol.
-Each of the animals two agouti loci can be one of the following (there are possibly more, but these are the ones existing in breeding goats):
+Each of the animals two agouti loci can be one of the following (there are possibly more, but these are the ones in existing breeding goats):

 | Pattern      | Symbol | Dominance      |
 | ---          | ---    | ---            |